missionfailed/InteractiveGadgets/README.md

 1. Download matrixDisplay.ino
 2. Open it
-3. Install LedControl library by doing the following on the Arduino IDE:
+3. Install TIME library by doing the following on the Arduino IDE:
-Sketch -> Include Library -> Manage Libraries... -> (look for LedControl) -> Install
+Sketch -> Include Library -> Manage Libraries... -> (look for TIME) -> Install
 4. Verify and Run

 **CURRENT STATUS OF PROJECT**

-The project up to date displays two digits on one LED matrix display.
-Next step is to modify the program for displaying in two of them.
+Finished: A full working timer that has a time set by the user and turns on an alarm when the time is met.

 **LICENSE**